 Serving as a volunteer in Yosemite National Park, a World Heritage Site, is an honor and a privilege.
 Our volunteers recognize this and are passionate about preserving and protecting this extraordinary place.
-They enjoy working and camping with each other.
-They work as a team and are flexible.
-They are excited about the work they are doing, follow directions cheerfully, work diligently, and share campground chores.
-These hard working men and women are in good health with strong stamina.
+They are flexible, follow directions, work diligently, and happily share camp life and chores.
+These hard working people are in good health with strong stamina.
 They take their role in the park seriously, support the mission of the National Park Service and Yosemite Conservancy, and abide by the rules and regulations of both agencies.